masterfermin02/bc-cc-fp/README.md

 The WordPress BlueCoding Code Challnge plugin include:

-* `.gitignore`.
-Used to exclude certain files from the repository.
 * `CHANGELOG.md`.
 The list of changes to the core project.
-* `README.md`.
-The file that you’re currently reading.
 * A `bc-cc-fp` directory that contains the source code - a fully executable WordPress plugin.

 ## Features